 Glenn is a Fellow and a past Director at Large for the New Jersey Society of Professional Land Surveyors, past Chapter Director of the New Jersey Society of Professional Land Surveyors, past President and Director of the Surveyors’ Association of West Jersey, and past Vice President of the Professional Land Surveyors of South Jersey.
 He currently serves as a member on the Survey Advisory Committee for Gloucester County College.

-E. Michael McCarthy, PE, serves as Associate Vice President.
+E. Michael McCarthy, PE, serves as Vice President.
 He joined Pennoni in 2016 when the firm acquired the assets of McCarthy & Associates, Inc., the firm he founded in 1985.
-Mike is responsible for the continued growth and success of the Clearwater and Delray Beach offices through the management of client relationships and business development efforts.
+Mike is responsible for the continued growth and success of the Clearwater, Delray Beach, and Tallahassee offices through the management of client relationships and business development efforts.

 He is a Professional Engineer in Florida, Georgia, New Hampshire, North Carolina, Pennsylvania, Maine, and South Carolina and earned a bachelor’s degree in Architectural Engineering from the Pennsylvania State University in 1978.
 He is a Special Inspector of Threshold Buildings with the State of Florida, is a member of the National Council of Engineering Examiners, and is a licensed instrument rated pilot.

 Mike served three terms on the Pinellas County Construction Licensing Board.
 He was a committee member for the American Society of Civil Engineers (ASCE) that rewrote the updates for the newly published ASCE 24-14 “Flood Resistant Design and Construction” National Standard.